 Coronavirus and your wellbeing

-You and your members might be worried about coronavirus (also known as COVID-19) and how it could affect your life.
+You might be worried about coronavirus and how it could affect your life.
 This may include not being able to train with a group, being asked to stay at home or avoid other people.
 This might feel difficult or stressful.
-But there are lots of things you and your members can try that could help your wellbeing.
-Click here for guidance from our friends at Mind, the Mental Health Charity about coronavirus and your wellbeing.
+But there are lots of things you can try that could help your wellbeing.
+Access guidance from Mind, the Mental Health Charity about coronavirus and your wellbeing.

 Keeping in touch

 It’s important to stay connected and check in to see how people are doing.
 There are lots of different ways to stay in touch with other club and group members.
 Technology provides an opportunity for us all to support each other’s mental health.
 Share a funny picture or video, start a book club, have a virtual chat over a coffee or some cake.
 It also enables virtual group exercise sessions, club or group exercise challenges and so much more.
 We know that athletics and running clubs and groups are great at creating imaginative ways of doing things and now is the time to embrace that!